 This course introduces the student to materials used in dental practice.
-Lectures, demonstrations, readings and laboratory activities will assist the student in developing an understanding of the properties, uses and manipulation of amalgam, composite resins, cements, impression materials, gypsum products, waxes, bleaching materials, porcelain and gold.
+Lectures, demonstrations, readings and laboratory activities will assist the student in developing an understanding of the properties, uses and manipulation of amalgam, composite resins, cements, impression materials, gypsum products, waxes, whitening bleaching materials, porcelain and acrylics.
+Introduction to digital procedures such as digital scanning, 3D printing and digital shade selection techniques are covered through demonstration and discussion.
 Physical and biological properties will be emphasized and clinical applications will be shown in the laboratory portion of the course.
 (1 hour lecture/2 hour laboratory).
 Prerequisite: CH101.
 This course is open to all students enrolled in the Dental Hygiene Program.
 Major requirement.